movsim/movsim/viewer/README.md

 Commercial use
 --------------

-For commercial use, please contact the copyright holders at movsim@akesting.de
+For commercial use, please contact the copyright holders at movsim.org@gmail.com

 Copyright